6.4. Complex Eigenvalues (and Eigenvectors)#

 6.4.1.
 Vectors and matrices with complex entries#

 We need a few definitions to settle matters a bit more formally.
-In the remainder of this section matrices (so in particular vectors) are allowed to have as entries complex numbers.
+In the remainder of this section matrices (so in particular vectors) are allowed to have complex numbers as entries.
 If the entries are supposed to be real numbers we explicitly state this by speaking of a real matrix (or a real vector).

 Definition 6.4.1